-The Group operates a number of diverse businesses and accordingly applies a variety of methods for revenue recognition, based on the principles set out in IFRS 15.
+The Group applies a variety of methods for revenue recognition, based on the principles set out in IFRS 15.
 The revenue and profits recognised in any reporting period are based on the delivery of performance obligations and an assessment of when control is transferred to the customer.
 In determining the amount of revenue and profits to record, and associated statement of financial position items (such as trade receivables and contract liabilities), management is required to review performance obligations within individual contracts.